athena-xiourouppa/stats-consulting/README.md

 To do this, we read in the melted gene expression data and created two plots for each cell type of gene expressionvs concentration for Wild Type cells, coloured by treatment.
 Each plot used two specific colours from the Ravenclaw palette of the `harrypotter` package.
-We also added labels for the gene lines to the end data points of each experiment.
+We also added labels for the gene lines to the end data points of each experiment, horizontally.
+Axis labels were also created using the `latex2exp` package for typesetting LaTeX.
 Furthermore, we used the black and white `ggplot` theme to match the given picture.
 Using the `extrafont` package, we also set the font family to "Times".